bethac07/qi_2024_analysis_lab_manual/qi_2024_analysis_lab_manual/Lab05_DL4MIA_Zero_N2V_StarDist_CellPose2.md

 Sometimes this data set takes a long time to load, sometimes it doesn't!
 We're not sure why.
 Feel free to skip it if it's taking a long time and being annoying.
 ```

-This data set is in some ways more challenging, but also shows a more biologically relevant classification secenario, alongside the ability to do more human-in-the-loop retraining since, unlike MNIST, the majority of the data is NOT already categorized for you.
+This data set is in some ways more challenging, but also shows a more biologically relevant classification scenario, alongside the ability to do more human-in-the-loop retraining since, unlike MNIST, the majority of the data is NOT already categorized for you.

 - Refresh Piximi, and then load the U2OS-cells cytoplasm crops dataset